 I’ve worked on a lot of projects in my career.
 Some were great successes and others were spectacular failures, with most somewhere in the middle.
 I’ve also worked for companies of various sizes.
 I joined ObjecTime Limited as the sixteenth employee and it peaked at 140 people when it was acquired by Rational, a company of about 3,500 people.
 IBM, of course, was the behemoth of this bunch at about 400,000 employees.
 I have more than a few stories to tell about my experiences!

 Along the way, I started a small video production company, Darlington Mediaworks, and worked with the Targa Newfoundland rally in Newfoundland from 2004 to 2007, producing the party tape for the dinner at the end of the event as well as personalized team DVDs and a documentary of the event for purchase.

-There’s more to life, of course, than work.
-I’ve been playing hockey once a week for a couple of decades now, and now twice a week in retirement.
-I’ve recently picked up cycling again for the first time in about twenty-five years.
+I’ve been playing hockey once a week for a couple of decades now, and sometimes twice a week in retirement.
+I’ve also picked up cycling again for the first time in about twenty-five years.
+I like longer rides of 40-120 kilometers in length, or about 25 to 80 miles.
 I’ve also resumed playing bass guitar (long live Rock’n’Roll!!!) after a thirty-year absence.
-I’m now in a rock’n’roll band!
-I also lift free weights about four times per week in my losing battle to fight aging.
-Lastly, all these activities rest on a foundation of family and friends, led by my wife of thirty-six years, Joanne.
+I joined a rock’n’roll band which folded and morphed into another rock’n’roll band!
+I also lift free weights three or four times per week in my losing battle to fight aging.
+Lastly, all these activities rest on a foundation of family and friends, led by my wife of more than forty years, Joanne.